Mayhul-Jindal/crypto-alert/README.md

 # Crypto Alert System
 - A complete system to create alerts for crypto currency prices.
 - `No frameworks` are used.
-Everything is architected in `Go` using hex architecture and DDD design principles.
+Everything is architected in `Go` from scratch.
 - Follow the setup instructions to run the project.
 - Then after creating a demo alert, don't forget to check your spam email for the alert notification :)